 International transfers of controller personal data

-The supplier shall not (permanently or temporarily) process the personal data nor permit any authorised sub-processor to (permanently or temporarily) process the personal data in a country outside of the EEA without an adequate level of protection, other than in respect of those recipients in such countries listed in Schedule 3 (Authorised Transfers of Personal Data), unless authorised in writing by the client in advance.
+The supplier shall not (permanently or temporarily) process the personal data nor permit any authorised sub-processor to (permanently or temporarily) process the personal data in a country outside of the UK and EEA without an adequate level of protection, other than in respect of those recipients in such countries listed in the Contract Schedule 3 (Authorised Transfers of Personal Data), unless authorised in writing by the client in advance.